DrEverything/G_waves_are_all_you_need/g_waves.typ

 _The simpler the system of thinking, the closer it tends to be to the truth._

-// Use '= Section Name' for numbered sections
 = Let’s Build a Universe from Scratch

 Since this is a bottom-up approach, we’ll start from nothing.

 We have two choices:
-// Typst numbered list uses '- '
 - The universe behaves based on rules.
 - Or it doesn’t.